telenkor/migrator/README.md

 <p align="center">
 <img width="691" src="https://github.com/telenkor/migrator/assets/31967374/a4a9fcea-41bf-4179-91be-73e59e30be56">
 </p>
 The structure of the config.plist file opened in the PlistEdit Pro application is shown.
+For editing, you can use any plist file editor.

 1. The name of the application as it will be shown in the Migrator GUI.
 2. Names of child keys.
 They can be anything, but they must be different.